Jody Branting

 Some ideas for practicing math facts:

-- iPad or android tablet apps: Math Splat, Quick Math, There are many other great apps.
+- Apps: Math Splat, Quick Math, There are many other great apps.

 - Flashlight math: Use the flashcards and flip two cards at a time.
 Kids shine a flashlight on the one they know and answer that one.